 |Next start term||Term 1, 2024|

-Launch a successful local, national or global career in music with CQUni's Bachelor of Music.
-With specialist training in vocal or instrumental performance, composition or singer/songwriting, you will graduate with the skills necessary to be an industry-ready, music professional.
-Our flexible and innovative degree allows you to focus on a broad range of music styles including western art music, jazz or contemporary music.
+Launch a thriving local, national or global career in music with our Bachelor of Music.
+With specialist training in vocal or instrumental performance, composition or singer/songwriting, you will graduate with the skills necessary to be an industry-ready music professional.
+Our flexible and innovative degree allows you to focus on a broad range of music styles, including western art music, jazz or contemporary music.

 CQUniversity’s Bachelor of Music is designed to prepare you for a professional career in the music industry.
 Offering specialist training in vocal or instrumental performance, composition or singer/songwriting, you will graduate with the skills necessary to be an industry-ready music professional.
 Our flexible and innovative degree allows you to focus on a broad range of music styles including western art music, jazz or contemporary music.
 The Bachelor of Music allows you to focus your strengths and interests by pursuing minors in performance, ensemble training, music technology, musicology and music pedagogy.